-The national strategy in place foresees the following goals: enhance capacity protecting critical infrastructure; develop threat and risk assessment; strengthen training and research.
+The national strategy in place foresees the following goals: enhance capacity protecting critical infrastructure; develop threat and risk assessment; strengthen training and research on the field of industrial infrastructure protection.

-In line with the above, in order to ease the consequences of man-made attacks and to prevent crisis situation, HU intends to increase the efficiency of procedures and enhance specialized operational. technical (response) capacities national competencies. and HU plans to continue developments to adequately respond the threat and risks of cyber-space with special focus on decreased exposure to cyber-attacks; and attention will also be paid on enhanced communication, information exchange and better preventive and reaction capacity of the respective actors.
-Safety capacities of industrial institutions are aimed to be developed to maintain protection by guaranteeing availability and keeping them under supervision, and by reducing vulnerability and introducing immediate intervention and rapid recovery methods.
+In order to ease the consequences of man-made attacks and to prevent crisis situation, HU intends to increase the efficiency of procedures and enhance specialized operational, technical (response) capacities and national competencies.
+HU plans to continue developments to adequately respond the threat and risks of CBRN(E) and cyber-space.
+Special attention will be paid to the protection of persons from hazardous materials and to a decreased exposure of critical infrastructures to cyber-attacks; and the focus will be concentrated on enhanced communication, information exchange and better preventive and reaction capacity of the respective actors, and fast, effective, loss-minimising restore viability in case the systems are compromised.

-To ensure continuous and more active information exchange, cooperation and coordination amongst national actors and international partners linked to critical infrastructure protection and industrial safety, the networking activities are aimed to be intensified.
+To ensure continuous and more active information exchange, cooperation and coordination amongst national actors and international partners linked to CBRN(E) and critical infrastructure protection and their networking activities are aimed to be intensified.

 Priority will be given to the availability of an adequate professional staff.

 HU intends to take initiative on international CBRN-E training needs and plans to develop its capacities by establishing international training centre with such profile.
 In addition to the university level training, capacity improvement by specialised trainings will be assured.
-A complex, multi-level and multi-player defence management system is aimed to be developed by creating the infrastructural and technical background and the training possibilities for the personnel accordingly.
 The quality of the training will be improved regarding professional staff, and conferences and workshops will also be visited, organised.
 Special attention is to be given to research mechanism linked to crisis management, which could affect the public and the critical infrastructure.
 Specialist trainings will be developed with CEPOL.